filamentphp/filament/packages/panels/docs/08-users.md

 }
 ```

-## Guest Access
+## Setting up guest access to a panel

-By default Filament expects to work with Authenticated Users.

-To work with Guest users, you need to avoid using components which expect a User (such as profiles, avatars), and skip the built-in Authentication middleware.
+By default, Filament expects to work with authenticated users only.
+To allow guests to access a panel, you need to avoid using components which expect a signed-in user (such as profiles, avatars), and remove the built-in Authentication middleware:

-### Disabling User Authentication in a Panel

-- Remove the default `Authenticate::class` from the `authMiddleware()` array.
+- Remove the default `Authenticate::class` from the `authMiddleware()` array in the panel configuration.
-- Remove `->login()` and any other [Authentication Features](#authentication-features) settings from the panel.
+- Remove `->login()` and any other [authentication features](#authentication-features) from the panel.
-- Remove the default `AccountWidget` from the `widgets()` array, because depends on a User Name and Avatar lookup for an active user.
+- Remove the default `AccountWidget` from the `widgets()` array, because reads the current user's data.

-### Guest Access in Model Policies
+### Authorizing guests in policies

-When present, Filament relies on [Laravel Model Policies](https://laravel.com/docs/master/authorization#generating-policies) for Model access control.
-To give read-access for [Guest users in a model policy](https://laravel.com/docs/master/authorization#guest-users), create the Policy and update the `viewAny()` and `view()` methods, changing the `User $user` param to `?User $user` so that it's optional (ie: guest allowed), and `return true;`.
+When present, Filament relies on [Laravel Model Policies](https://laravel.com/docs/authorization#generating-policies) for access control.
+To give read-access for [guest users in a model policy](https://laravel.com/docs/authorization#guest-users), create the Policy and update the `viewAny()` and `view()` methods, changing the `User $user` param to `?User $user` so that it's optional, and `return true;`.
+Alternatively, you can remove those methods from the policy entirely.

-### Read Only Guest Data

-Tip: The simplest solution to giving Guests read-only access to a model's data might be to display a Table Widget on a custom Dashboard page.